flaneurette/Health-Library/Documents/Supplements/Supplement-Stack/README.md

 - Mitochondrial recovery
 - Stem cell support

-This mirrors how the body naturally works: clear → rebuild → stabilize
+This mirrors how the body naturally works: clear, rebuild, stabilize.

 ---